outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - example: every interface has the core interface injected, bc it has core components
     - there's usually one interface that is the base interface for any given structure

+  - add to solution automation workflows

+    - apply definition of any other components of the workflow that havent been applied in other solution automation workflows or workflow-generating workflows
+      - an 'insight path' is a 'shortcut to find new useful info' so apply the definition of 'shortcut'
+        - by definition, its a method that requires less work
+        - so generate methods requiring less work as an initial solution space
+        - solution success cause: this works bc of the overlap between the definitions of adjacence and efficiency
+          - paths are 'efficient' bc they require less work, meaning they may use 'adjacent' resources (nodes or methods)

+    - apply alternative inputs of solution automation workflows to create other workflow-generating workflows, given the definition of 'generative' meaning 'an input to', and given that this workflow for the default inputs is already stored, so this applies 'alternative' as a transform

     - apply useful interface components (like 'interactivity', 'ambiguity', 'incentive', 'contradiction', 'requirement') to fulfill core interaction functions (like connect, complete, reduce, merge) with interface structures for optimized querying
       - fulfill optimization intent 'avoid full interface standardization'
         - map interactive structures across interfaces for queries that support avoiding full interface standardization
         - map corresponding structures across interfaces to avoid standardization to an interface in case an isolated operation like 'identify one object' is needed
           - this allows for an efficient interface query that executes only the conversions necessary & keeps the processing on one base interface, pulling in isolated structures from other interfaces with sub-queries as needed

     - standardize interface queries & solution automation workflows to other interfaces (to avoid converting problem system to a particular interface just to implement a workflow)
       - apply other interfaces like 'structure' interface to specify a query/workflow and interfaces like 'concept' to abstract a query/workflow

   - finish list of useful interface components, including structures of useful interface components (like structures of specific useful concepts)
     - example: 'apply concepts to system interface to identify conceptual structures in system'